bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/xenocrates.md

 title: Xenocrates Of Chalcedon
 born: -396
 died: -314
-keywords: Xenocrates, atomic theory, Plato, geometry, proportions, circumferences, Euclidean
+keywords: xenocrates,xenocrates
-description: Xenocrates, student of Plato, developed theories of geometry & proportions, discovered circumference & diameter of circles, & proposed Euclidean Geometry's postulates.
+description: Xenocrates was a student of Plato who went on to become head of the Academy.
+He was an early believer in the atomic theory and originated the classical distinction between mind, body and soul.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---